IAVARABBASOV/IA-Helper/README.md

 ## Usage

-Examples and code snippets to demonstrate how to use IA-Helper package.
+Examples and code snippets to demonstrate how to use codes of IA-Helper package.

 ```csharp
 // Example code